 If you make this egg salad sandwich recipe, be sure to leave a comment below.
 Love to know how you enjoyed!

 - 5 large eggs

 - ¼ cup light mayo (plus more for bread)

 - pinch black pepper

 - 1 stalk green onion , thinly sliced

 - 1 tablespoon Dijon mustard

-- 4 slices good quality bread
+- 4 slices sandwich bread (your favourite variety)

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.